florenzen/JsonSchemaProvider/README.md

   evaluation are disabled by default to speed up the feedback loop.
   - `ENABLE_COVERAGE=1 ./build.sh` will enable code coverage evaluation

+## Debugging

+Debugging type providers requires to run the FSharp compiler or interpreter on a source file using the type provider since the provider's code is executed in the compilation pipeline.
+See the comments in [debugUtils/debug.fsx](debugUtils/debug.fsx) how to launch the code in the Ionide debugger.

 ## License

 The JSON schema type provider is available under the MIT license.
 For more information see [license file](LICENSE).